Bbek10/myresume/README.md

 # Imperative Care Multi-Site WordPress Project

 ## Overview
-A custom built WordPress multisite for Imperative Care, built using modern development practices and deployed on WP Engine.
-Which uses IC theme as a primary theme.
+A custom built WordPress multisite for Imperative Care, built using modern development practices and deployed on WP Engine which uses IC theme as a primary theme.
 The project is structured to handle multiple WordPress sites within a single installation.

 ## Theme Information
-The project uses a custom theme (IC) built on top of Sage, which includes:
+The project uses a custom theme (Imperative Care Theme) built on top of Sage, which includes:
+- Genesis Block Theme
+- Imperative Care Theme

 ### Dependencies